fx-chun/xt-usb-teensy/README.md

 Simply issue a `make` in the root directory after configuring configurables and installing the above toolchain.
 A NixOS shell definition is included for the appropriate toolchain; simply use `nix-shell` in the root directory and issue `make`.
 Flash .hex using your favorite loader.

+Code Architecture
+---
+The code consists of two components: the ISR, and the main loop (both located in `src/main.c`.
+The ISR's main purpose is to read bits from the XT keyboard on each falling edge of the clock signal (as per the protocol), and construct a raw byte using the bits.
+The byte is then pushed to a read buffer for consumption by the main loop.
+The ISR is configured to be called upon the falling edge of `CLOCK_PIN` using `attachInterrupt()`.

+The main loop does the following each loop:
+- consume a byte from the read buffer
+- parse the byte into a scancode and the scan/release bit
+- use this information to maintain a bitmap of keys held down
+- use the bitmap to construct a Teensy keyboard state
+- send the state over USB using Teensy libraries (`usb_keyboard.h`)

+The loop may be interrupted at any time by the ISR (except when reading from the buffer, in which case `cli()` and `sei()` is used to suppress the ISR while the read takes place in order to prevent a race condition).

 Original README:
 ---